bluesky/bluesky-queueserver/docs/source/using_queue_server.rst

 Controlling Execution of the Queue and the Plans
 ------------------------------------------------

+The plan queue can be started using :ref:`method_queue_start` if RE Worker environment is open, otherwise the API request fails.
+The queue stops automatically once it runs out of plans.
+Users may request RE Manager to stop the queue by sending :ref:`method_queue_stop` API request.
+Once RE Manager receives the request, it waits until the currently executed plan is completed and then stops the queue.
+The pending request to stop the queue is reflected in RE Manager status (*queue_stop_pending*) and may be cancelled at any time while the queue is still running by sending :ref:`method_queue_stop_cancel` request.

+The alternative way to stop the queue is to add ``'queue_stop'`` instruction to the desired position in the queue.
+RE Manager pops the instruction from the queue and stops the execution.
+The queue execution may be resumed at any time starting from the following item.

+Stopping the queue immediately requires to interact with Run Engine by pausing the currently running plan Using :ref:`method_re_pause` API request (this will pause the execution of the plan, which may be sufficient to resolve some technical difficulties) and then stop using :ref:`'re_stop' <method_re_resume_stop_abort_halt>` or abort using :ref:`'re_abort' <method_re_resume_stop_abort_halt>` API (the latter API returns the plan to the top of the queue).

 The queue can operate with enabled/disabled *LOOP* mode (see :ref:`method_queue_mode_set`).
-If the *LOOP* mode is disabled (normal mode), the items are popped from the front of the queue and executed by in the Worker.
+If the *LOOP* mode is disabled (normal mode), the items are popped from the front of the queue and executed by in the Worker (plans) or the manager (instructions).
 The successfully completed plans (including stopped plans) are permanently removed from the queue and added to plan history upon completion.
 If a plan fails, is aborted and or halted, it is pushed to the front of the queue and  added to the history along with execution results (error message and traceback) and the queue execution is automatically stopped.
-The operation is slightly different if the *LOOP* mode is enabled: successfully executed (or stopped) plans are added to the back of the queue, allowing client to infinitely repeate a sequence of plans.
+The operation is slightly different if the *LOOP* mode is enabled: successfully executed (or stopped) plans and instructions are added to the back of the queue, allowing client to infinitely repeate a sequence of plans.
 The stopped plans are treated as successful in both modes, except that stopping a plan also stops execution of the queue.

+See the tutorial :ref:`tutorial_starting_stopping_queue`.

 Interacting with the Worker Environment
 ---------------------------------------